textileio/papers/draft.md

 ### Enhanced Log Security

-The use of a single Read and Follow Key for an entire Log means that, should either of these keys be leaked via malicious (or other possibly accidental) means, there is no way to prevent a Peer with the leaked keys from listening to Events or traversing the Log history.
+The use of a single Read and Replica Key for an entire Log means that, should either of these keys be leaked via malicious (or other possibly accidental) means, there is no way to prevent a Peer with the leaked keys from listening to Events or traversing the Log history.